An administration order is a way to deal with debt if you have a county court or High Court judgment against you and you

 The debt must be less than £5,000.

 You make 1 payment a month to your local court.
 The court will divide this money between your creditors.

-The Money Advice Service has information on organisations that can advise you about whether an administration order is right for you.
+The Money Advice Service has information on organisations that can give you free advice about whether an administration order is right for you.

 Get an administration order